neurobagel/documentation/docs/getting_started.md

 29a61a2d83de   neurobagel/query_tool:latest       "/bin/sh -c 'npm run…"   8 seconds ago   Up 8 seconds   0.0.0.0:3000->5173/tcp, :::3000->5173/tcp             recipes-query_federation-1
 ```

-The `docker-compose.yml` recipe provides additional profiles
+The `docker-compose.yml` recipe provides additional service profiles
-for specific deployment use cases.
+for different deployment use cases (e.g., if you do not need to set up local query federation).
 Please refer to
 our [detailed profile documentation]() for details.

 ## Next steps

-:tada: You are now the proud owner of a running Neurobagel stack.
+:tada: You are now the proud owner of a running Neurobagel node.
 Here are some things you can do now:

 - Try your own query tool (e.g. [http://localhost:3000](http://localhost:3000)) and read about the [query tool](./query_tool.md) guide
 - [Prepare your own dataset](./data_prep.md) for Neurobagel